SVFS-TUBerlin/Wissenschaftskommunikation-im-MINT-Bereich/README.md

 # About Medienkompass

-This project was developed in the course "Wissenschaftskommunikation im MINT-Bereich" at the TU Berlin.
+This project was developed in the module "Wissenschaftskommunikation im MINT-Bereich" at the TU Berlin.
 It is a web application designed to help users to present their content in a more interesting way by filling in a questionnaire that shows possible media for communication as a result.
 The user can then read through additional tips and information on each medium and receives a leaflet with basic tips for good science communication.

 # Technical Details